passeriforma/SLiMscape/README.md

 If you want to pre generate a job on the Slimsuite servers, you can do that from <a href="http://rest.slimsuite.unsw.edu.au/">here</a>.
 If you do this, you can input the generated run ID to Cytoscape, and a graph will be generated for you!
 It's also handy for larger jobs that may take a while to finish.

 ##Results
+A run will produce both graph changes, and a results panel.

+In the graph, nodes possessing SLiMs will become red diamonds; if a node has more than one SLiM it will be a daker shade of red.

 Results for SLiMProb are displayed in two panels.

 **Main Results Panel** contains: